stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Tempest/index.md

 #### **Cost:** 5 Character Points
 You can thunderously rebuke attackers.
 When a creature within 5 feet of you that you can see hits you with an attack, it must make a Dexterity defence check vs your passive spellcasting attack score.
 If the creature fails the defence check, it takes 1d8 lightning damage and 1d8 thunder damage.
 If the creature succeeds at the defence check, it takes half as much damage.

-You can rebuke a number of attacks equal to your Wisdom modifier (minimum one).
+You can rebuke a number of attacks equal to your spellcasting attribute modifier (minimum one).
 Wrath of the Storm always triggers automatically when you are hit, unless you declare on your turn that you will not use it in response to being hit by certain targets.
 Alternatively, you can also declare that you will only use Wrath of the Storm when hit by a specific target.
 You regain all expended uses when you finish a long rest.

 ### Thunderbolt Strike